isomerpages/moe-peihwasec/_uniquely-pei-hwa/Direct School Admission/Robotics.md

 				<td style="font-family:sans-serif;line-height:2;">Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
 The application is free-of-charge.
 For more information, please refer to MOE website – <a style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;" href="www.moe.gov.sg/dsa-sec">www.moe.gov.sg/dsa-sec</a></td>
 				<td>
 					<ol style="margin-top:-8px;">
 						<li style="font-family:sans-serif; font-size:14.5px;line-height:2">Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from <strong style="font-family:sans-serif;"> 4 May 2023, 11am to 31 May 2023, 3pm</strong>.
-For more details, please refer to MOE website – <a style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;" href="www.moe.gov.sg/dsa-sec">www.moe.gov.sg/dsa-sec.</a><br>For enquiries, please call Mrs Jaslyn Ang 65009580 #253</li>
+The application is free-of-charge and will be open from <strong style="font-family:sans-serif;"> 7 May 2024, 11am to 3 Jun 2024, 3pm</strong>.
+For more details, please refer to MOE website – <a style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;" href="www.moe.gov.sg/dsa-sec">www.moe.gov.sg/dsa-sec.</a><br>For enquiries, please call Mrs Jaslyn Ang 65009580 #220</li>
 						<li style="font-family:sans-serif; font-size:14.5px;line-height:2"><strong style="font-family:sans-serif;">For Students from MOE mainstream primary schools: </strong><br>Parent may log in directly to DSA-Sec Portal.
 Only one parent’s Singpass is required.
 Parents/ guardians who are unable to apply online can approach their child’s primary school for assistance.</li>
 						<li style="font-family:sans-serif;line-height:2; font-size:14.5px; margin-bottom:5px;"><strong style="font-family:sans-serif;">For non-mainstream school students:</strong> Applicants not studying in MOE mainstream primary schools will need to apply for a Registration Number (RGxxxxxxx) to access the DSA-Sec Portal.
 Please refer to the MOE website at: <a style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;" href="https://go.gov.sg/nmsdsa-sec-application">https://go.gov.sg/nmsdsa-sec-application</a> </li>
 					</ol>